 We caught up with her to find out more...

-"Although the results were staggering, I wasn't all that surprised," says Amanda.
-"With regards to schools and the toilets, having a little lesson in class was something that I always thought should happen.
-But when the results came back, it was quite overwhelming – I thought, 'wow so they’re thinking the same thing'.
-I was pleased actually because it’s good for parents to speak out about how they feel, especially with potty training being quite a tough subject.
+"Having a little lesson in class was something that I always thought should happen.
+I was pleased by the results in a way because it’s good for parents to speak out about how they feel, especially with potty training being quite a tough subject.

-"So many parents emailed in saying their children were too scared of using the toilet at school, too scared of asking to use the toilet, or finding the toilet scary – lots of children say they’re scary.
-I can remember when I was a child how scary they were, always a tap dripping and not particularly bright or inviting for a child.
+"So many parents emailed in saying their children were too scared of using the toilet at school, too scared of asking to use the toilet or finding the toilet scary – lots of children say they’re scary.
 It’s daunting enough starting school, and then to go into one of those cold toilets makes it even worse for a child to learn.
 So you end up with the children holding on all day because they’re too scared to use the school toilet.

-"I'm campaigning to implement potty training and hygiene classes in schools because I think we can tell or show a two or three year old how to wash their hands but they will forget, because they’re busy, there’s lots going on.
-Hygiene is so important, even more so now, and we need to teach children about good hygiene at a young age, especially little ones as they touch everything – even when they go to the toilet they sit and hold the toilet seat, which is covered in germs.
-So we need to really instil this into our children from a very young age more so than ever.
-I always make this a part of my potty training, but more so now."
+"I'm campaigning to implement potty training and hygiene classes in schools because I think we can tell or show a two or three-year-old how to wash their hands but they will forget, because they’re busy and there is lots going on.
+We need to teach children about good hygiene at a young age, especially little ones as they touch everything – even when they go to the toilet they sit and hold the toilet seat, which is covered in germs.
+Hygiene is so important, even more so now."